Counter-sniper tactics: Locating an attacking sniper

 When the trajectory of the bullet can be sensed, backtracking can be done to calculate the sniper's location.
 Sensor techniques are often used in combination to improve detection and eliminate false alarms.

 Sniper vs. sniper

 A friendly sniper is generally the most effective counter-sniper tool.
-With similar training, knowledge of the surroundings, and equipment, the friendly sniper can offer advice to the squad, enhanced searching capability, and combat the enemy sniper directly.
+With similar training, knowledge of the surroundings, and equipment, the friendly sniper can offer advice to the squad, enhance searching capability, and combat the enemy sniper directly.
 When told what to watch for, the squad can also act as additional eyes and ears for the friendly sniper.
 Aside from watching over the squad, the friendly sniper also has the option to detach and engage the enemy sniper.
-Without any outside help from the squad, the respective skills of each sniper play a significant role in determining victory.
+With no outside help from the squad, the respective skills of each sniper play a significant role in determining victory.
 The enemy sniper's skill can also be determined by the precision of their shots.